Pressing

 necessary.

-to make sure that you do it accurately.
-It will help to maintain the integrity of the
+make sure that you do it accurately.
+It will help to maintain the integrity of

 One last hint, don't use steam!
 The heat from the iron will be sufficient for pressing.